 If you consume a healthy balanced diet with plenty of fresh fruit and veg, you will probably be getting enough vitamin C.

-However, our bodies cannot make or store vitamin C. Of you don’t hit your 5-a-day target as much as you’d like, you may need to reconsider your diet or start taking a supplement.
+However, our bodies cannot make or store vitamin C it.
+If you don’t hit your 5-a-day target as often much as you’d like, you may need to reconsider your diet or start taking a supplement.

 It can be hard to know if you’re getting enough vitamin C in your diet, especially if you’re a smoker as this can affect how your body absorbs this helpful vitamin.
 If you are suffering from a combination of the below symptoms, you may be deficient in vitamin C:

 Please consult a medical professional if you think you or a member of your family may be experiencing vitamin C deficiency.
 If untreated it can cause a multitude of health problems.